 Venue: Colorado State University, Fort Collins, Colorado, USA

-The workshop will provide intensive computer training and hands-on analyses of ‘real world’ genomic data of both host and pathogen including:
+The workshop will provide intensive computer training and hands-on analyses of ‘real world’ genomic data of both host and pathogen with topics to include:

-An optional Command Line Pre-workshop Clinic will be offered by two of our instructors Bob Fitak, Ph.D. and Mark Stenglein Ph.D. on June 2, 2019 to help you brush up on your computer skills.
+An optional, one-day, Command Line/Shell Scripting Pre-Workshop Clinic will be offered by two of our instructors Bob Fitak, Ph.D. and Mark Stenglein, Ph.D. on May 31, 2020 to help you brush up on your coding skills.

 Questions?
 Email us at CSU_gdw@mail.colostate.edu.